SandroWissmann/Route-Planner/README.md

 ## About

 * A map can be imported from a [OSM-File](https://www.openstreetmap.org/#map=6/51.330/10.453)
-* On the map two Points can be specified
+* On the map start and end coordinates can be specified by the user
-* The programm paints the shortest way on the map and the distance
+* The programm calculates the shortest distance and paints the way on the map

 ## Cloning